METRO Gold Line - Stations and Design

 - Maplewood: Maplewood / 3M Headquarters

 - Oakdale: Greenway Avenue (also serving the City of Landfall), Helmo Avenue

 New stations will have a variety of amenities.
 Amenities include a heated shelter, bike parking, real-time bus arrival information, trash and recycling bins, emergency telephones, a station market and an information kiosk.
 Energy-efficient LED lighting and safety features, including an emergency telephone and security cameras, will be used at each station.
 Similar to light-rail, customers will purchase their tickets at the platform before they board the bus.

-There will also be a textured warning strip on the edge of the platform for customer safety.
+All stations will be ADA accessible and include higher curbs for easier boarding.
+There will also be a textured warning strip at the edge of the platform for customer safety.
 In some locations, safe crosswalks and new sidewalks will be added to better connect the stations to the surrounding neighborhoods.

 The Gold Line will also serve enhanced station stops in downtown St. Paul and stop at Union Depot.
 These stops will have similar features to those at new stations, but will be constructed at existing bus stops.
 Customers will be able to transfer to the METRO Green Line, local and express bus service, and future planned transitways in downtown.

 The Metropolitan Council is under contract with an engineering services consultant to help the Gold Line Project advance design of stations.
 Resolution of specific design issues will occur during the Gold Line's Project Development phase in 2018 and 2019.
 Further design and more information will be available online as concepts are developed.